markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 Using the `with` operation, we can create a new list that has the contents of the original one as well as the one passed as the argument of `with`.
 Because lists are values, _the original list remains unchanged_, as the test shows.
+So, above, we should not have said "how do we add a new element to a list", but rather, "how can we create a new list from an existing one that has one more element in it".

 ### Databases and the System Boundary

-Based on the observation above that we can not change the same list, but only create new ones with additional elements (or fewer, using `without`), how would we build a database?
+Based on the observation above that we can not change any particular list, but only create new ones with additional elements (or fewer, using `without`), how would we build a database?
 A database is a store of records where programs can add or remove records as the program